 Summer phlox (Phlox paniculata) is often grown along with bee balm because phlox has a very similar look and height.

-Phlox is an ideal ornamental companion if you want to add a bit of color to your vegetable or herb garden because it produces beautiful pink, rose, red lavender, purple, orange, or white flowers that will add lots of contrast.
+Phlox is one of the most ideal bee balm companion plants if you want to add a bit of color to your vegetable or herb garden because it produces beautiful pink, rose, red lavender, purple, orange, or white flowers that will add lots of contrast.

 This plant will also attract pollinators like butterflies, bees, and hummingbirds to your garden and they create a helpful ground cover that can keep weeds from sprouting in your beds.

-It is pretty easy to establish and grow phlox in your garden.
+It is pretty easy to establish and grow phlox in your garden as bee balm companion plants.
 This low-maintenance plant prefers full sun but will also grow well in partial shade.
-These flowering plants also need well-drained and humus-rich soil.
+These flowering bee balm companion plants also need well-drained and humus-rich soil.

 It is best to select phlox varieties that will complement the color of scarlet bee balm.
 Phlox plants tend to be a little bit shorter than bee balm.
 If you want the phlox to receive enough sunlight then you should leave plenty of room for these plants to branch out or establish the shorter phlox in a row in front of the taller bee balm.